 - 1 teaspoon pumpkin pie spice

-- 1/4 cup coconut sugar - or granulated sugar
+- 1/4 cup organic cane sugar (sub granulated sugar or coconut sugar)

 - 2 tablespoons pure maple syrup